Echo & the Bunnymen: Departure of McCulloch, death of de Freitas, sixth album, and disbandment

+The band contributed a cover version of the Doors song "People Are Strange" to The Lost Boys soundtrack, released at the end of July 1987.
+It featured a guest appearance by original Doors keyboard player Ray Manzarek, who also contributed keyboards to a re-recorded version of "Bedbugs and Ballyhoo".
 The group jointly headlined an American tour with New Order in August-September 1987, followed by a UK tour in the northern autumn.
-After a winter break they undertook another round of touring in the U.S. and the UK, to general acclaim, but the March 1988 single release of their cover of the Doors' "People Are Strange" drew withering reviews from the music press, with Melody Maker denouncing it as "a rancid effort".
+After a winter break they undertook another round of touring in the U.S. and the UK, to general acclaim, but the March 1988 single release of "People Are Strange" drew withering reviews from the music press, with Melody Maker denouncing it as "a rancid effort".